bojanbass/nx-aws/README.md

 - `.env`

 ## Encryption
-If you want you can encrypt file before send to s3 server.
+If you want you can encrypt file before send to s3 server (Client side).
 Use ENV NX_CLOUD_ENCRYPTION_KEY or NXCACHE_CLOUD_ENCRYPTION_KEY
 ```sh
 # Generate new key for encryption.